Skip to content

 The phenomenon of child soldiers is not new.
 Boys and very young men have been encouraged, welcomed, dragooned and press-ganged into armies and navies for a very long time, and mostly we have not thought much about it.
 Hollywood has brought us decades of Hornblower-type films in which boys serve as plucky midshipmen, while drummer boys serve as a frequent icon for artists seeking to portray bravery in 19th-century combat.
 I grew up on a diet of child soldiers on television: Rusty, the boy soldier on Rin Tin Tin; Cuffy, the boy soldier on Captain Gallant of the Foreign Legion.

-Ian Smillie is working on his memoir, Under Development.
+Ian Smillie wrote Under Development: A Journey Without Maps.
 He lives in Ottawa.

 Advertisement